beejjorgensen/bgc/src/bgc_part_0200.md

 So now that we've gotten the `while` statement under control, let's take a look at its closely related cousin, `do-while`.

-They are basically the same, except if the continuation condition is false on the first pass, `do-while` will execute once, but `while` won't execute at all.
+They are basically the same, except if the loop condition is false on the first pass, `do-while` will execute once, but `while` won't execute at all.
 Let's see by example:

 ``` {.c}
 /* using a while statement: */